 In a previous article, I posted some questions that you should ask before you invest in property covering an area’s history and four of its current property fundamentals (shops, schools, transport, and major employers).
-Getting the answers to those few questions will help you assess the area’s potential for property investment.
+Getting the answers to those few questions will help you assess the area’s potential for long-term property investment.
 But the biggest factor to assess when researching an area is major investment and regeneration.
 It’s a factor I am always sceptical about, but always want to see.
 In this article, you’ll learn why regeneration is so beneficial to the long-term performance of your property investment.

 What is a major investment?

 I use the term ‘major investment’ to mean regeneration projects, and ideally, major regeneration of an area.
 Let me make something clear at this stage: though I believe that regeneration is key to investment, am always sceptical until it has been confirmed.
 It always takes more time than the media reports, and I find that often too much value is placed upon a project in the early stages of planning: nothing is certain until the project has been started and earth is moved.
 Far too many times I have heard of regeneration projects that have been stopped or funding withdrawn with a change of government, but….